k0T0z/gsoc24-blog/_posts/2024-08-05-google-summer-of-code-2024-week-11-and-12-rgm.markdown

 :: removing protobuf breaks dependency 'protobuf' required by protobuf-c
 ```

-I can't remove it as it is required by other packages.
-So I need to prioritize the local version over the system version.
-I did this by adding these simple lines to ``enigma-dev/Config.mk`` file:
+Since I cannot remove Protobuf without affecting other packages, I needed to prioritize the local version over the system version.
+To achieve this, I added the following lines to the `enigma-dev/Config.mk` file:

 ```makefile
 # Which search priority to use for libraries (system or local)